 1.2 Aerodrome Operators Authority and Letter of Delegation.
-The AO is appointed by the HoE to be responsible for actively managing an environment that accommodates the safe operation of ► aircraft ◄ iaw RA 1026.
+The AO is appointed by the HoE to be responsible for actively managing an environment that accommodates the safe operation of aircraft ► from a Tier 1 Standard Aerodrome ◄ iaw RA 1026.
 A signed copy of the AO Letter of Delegation is at Annex A.